 Email: firstname.lastname@example.orgTelephone: +44 (0)20 7882 2777Room Number: Geography Building, Room 202

 While there have been Bedouin tribes living in the Sinai peninsula since the Islamic conquest of Egypt in the 7th century (mostly between 13th and 17th centuries) it is often assumed that because Bedouin culture relies on oral transmission of its history, there are no written documents relating specifically to this long and rich history, other than traveller accounts.
-This project proposes to digitize, collect and translate and film an important and under-researched series of documents housed in St. Katherine’s monastery in order to build up a historical geography of the Bedouin in the South Sinai and explore the impact of Bedouin spatial imaginations on boundary development in the South Sinai.
+This project set out to digitize, translate and film an important an under-researched series of documents housed in St. Katherine’s monastery in order to build up a historical geography of the Bedouin in the South Sinai and explore the impact of Bedouin spatial imaginations on boundary development in the South Sinai.

 'Our Past, Our Future, All Together in Faynan’ AHRC 2019-21